Anne Terpstra

 Anne Terpstra (born 5 January 1991 in Zierikzee) is a Dutch cross-country cyclist.
+She is the silver medalist of 2024 World mountain bike championships in Cross-country Olympic.

 She placed 15th in the women's cross-country race at the 2016 Summer Olympics.
 She was on the start list of 2018 Cross-Country European Championships and was not allowed to finish.

 In 2019, during the Mountain Bike World Cup in Andorra, she won her first World Cup by beating Jolanda Neff in the final lap.
 Terpstra is the first Dutch female athlete to win a World Cup.
 During the 2019 UCI World Cup finals In Snowshoe, USA, she became 2nd and secured a 4th in the overall.

 In September 2019 she was leading the UCI World ranking for the first time.

 She has no relation to fellow Dutch cyclist, Niki Terpstra.